BWSI-UAV/website/module-1/passport-tello.md

 SDK documentation for the `djitellopy` library is available [here](https://github.com/damiafuentes/DJITelloPy).
 As of December 2021, this repository is more actively maintained than DJI’s official [repository](https://github.com/dji-sdk/Tello-Python).
 There are also lots of great YouTube tutorials if you get stuck.

-The content on this page is adapted from the PowerPoint [slide deck](https://docs.google.com/presentation/d/1SC3_OhWSF_d4qqDmIjC6JQNsKg4HjwY8/edit?usp=sharing&ouid=114346723619000512750&rtpof=true&sd=true) used to track student progress.
-As this page is a work in progress, suggestions are welcome.
+The content on this page is adapted from the [slide deck](https://docs.google.com/presentation/d/1Ims2b5a_DzUD3b-be4ckeH0wZR0W3Hx9ogS0RFHURTo/edit?usp=sharing) used to track student progress.

 ## Unit 1 - Connection & Position Control
 In this unit you will write code to connect to, receive telemetry from, and send commands to your Tello drone to allow you to fly in position control.